anvie/tssah/README.md

     Example:
             $ tsh alpha1

-    To listing all registered servers and it data, just run it with param `--ls`, eg:
+    To listing all registered servers and it data, just run it with param `ls`, eg:

             $ tsh ls